Huzaifa-Imran/binaryTreeCreator/README.md

 # binaryTreeCreator
 Automatically creates a binary tree or BST with the given strings.

-Input the strings each character spearated by spaces.
+Input the strings with each character spearated by spaces.

 Make sure you have Python compiler installed on your computer and added to PATH.